The Lottery Curse | 10 Biggest Lottery Losers of All Time

 The seemingly endless wealth had the worst effect on Brandi, who began using drugs.
 She bought her friends presents and drugs, and soon, one of her friends overdosed.
 Barely three years after Whittaker’s win, Brandi also overdosed on drugs at just 17 years old; and four years later, her mother followed.

 During these tragic years, Whittaker continued gambling and getting into trouble.
 He was taken to court over DUIs, assault allegations, and millions of dollars in unpaid gambling debts.
 In an unrelated incident, Whittaker’s house burned to the ground in 2016.

 While Whittaker and his wife are still around, it’s abundantly clear that their “lucky win” was the worst thing that ever happened to them.

-Most of the tragic stories of lost lottery fortunes have a few things in common.
+Though there are various reasons that lottery winners go broke, most tragic stories of lost lottery fortunes have a few things in common.
 The winners resisted or ignored professional financial advice, were very public about their wealth, and allowed their riches to come between them and their closest family members or friends, while other winners were greedy and didn't keep their promises.

 For those who are fortunate enough to win a large lottery prize, the best way to avoid disaster is to hire financial and legal assistance, set up a lottery trust to remain anonymous, and wait a few months before making any large purchases.
 With proper planning and a little patience, a lottery jackpot has the potential to last generations.
 Without planning, it can disappear entirely in just a few short months or years—just as the stories above have demonstrated.